 The latest

-version will be the version that is returned by all other endpoints unless a specific version in the list is specified.
+) will be the version of objects returned by all other endpoints unless a specific version in the list is specified (I’ll demonstrate this in the next section).

 Searching and filtering objects

-The objects endpoints allow for rich filtering of the datasets.
+The objects endpoints allow for rich filtering of the ATT&CK data.

 curl -X 'GET' \